thorepet/mwg-review/README.md

 *Part 2: Game Theory* will not be included (Rubinstein's notes are available as PDF).
 *Part 5: Welfare Economics and Incentives* will be covered if I have spare time.

-Part 4 is missing some chapters.
+Part 4 is missing a chapter.

 ## If you are bored
 Pull requests, or issues are appreciated, should you find any typos etc.